-3: Learner Eligibility
+3: Learner eligibility

-- 21. This section provides the detailed guidance on the YPLA learner eligibility approach together with guidance on compliance in evidencing learner eligibility in Section 6 to assist providers in their enrolment processes. - 22.
-The detailed YPLA learner eligibility guidance is now included within this book although the rules for learners aged up to and including age 18 are unchanged from the previous year.
-The rules on eligibility for young people are broadly similar to the pre-16 school eligibility rules and learners will consistently be either eligible or ineligible for YPLA funding at all provider types. - 23.
+- 21. This section provides the detailed guidance on the EFA learner eligibility approach together with guidance on compliance in evidencing learner eligibility in Section 6 to assist providers in their enrolment processes. - 22.
+The rules on eligibility for young people are broadly similar to the pre-16 school eligibility rules and learners will consistently be either eligible or ineligible for EFA funding at all provider types. - 23.
 Providers are reminded that eligibility to participate in a programme should not be confused with the suitability of the programme for a learner's needs.
-The YPLA expects providers to be able to demonstrate educational progression for learners recruited onto programmes funded by the YPLA and to be able to record evidence of good educational reasons for any individual learners recruited to non-progression programmes.
+The EFA expects providers to be able to demonstrate educational progression for learners recruited onto programmes funded by the EFA and to be able to record evidence of good educational reasons for any individual learners recruited to non-progression programmes.

-Determination of Learner Eligibility
+Determination of learner eligibility

 - 24. For funding purposes, the eligibility of the learner must be established at the start of his or her programme.
 In order for a learner to be eligible for funding for their learning programme, the learner must have the legal right to be resident in the United Kingdom at the start of their programme.
 Any person subject to a Home Office deportation order will ordinarily be ineligible for funding until their situation has been resolved to the satisfaction of the Home Office, as funding should only be claimed for learners who can complete their programmes. - 25.
 In determining learner eligibility, providers should also satisfy themselves that there is a reasonable likelihood that the learner will be able to complete their programme of study before seeking funding for the learner.
 This should include the practicality of providing a place for a learner who may be unable to complete their programme if they are likely to leave the country permanently during their learning programme.
-Once a learner is enrolled by a college or provider, then colleges and providers are expected to take all reasonable steps to ensure that the learner can complete their programme. - 26.
+Once a learner is enrolled by a provider they are expected to take all reasonable steps to ensure that the learner can complete their programme. - 26.
 Learners who are attending programmes of more than one term's duration, and are eligible for funding at the start of their programme, will usually be eligible for funding for the whole duration of their learning programme as well as any subsequent funded programmes studied immediately end-on to their initial funded programme.
-This includes learners switching between YPLA and Skills Funding Agency funded programmes.
+This includes learners switching between EFA and Skills Funding Agency funded programmes.
 This includes learners studying consecutive programmes with no break in studies other than normal holiday periods.
 Similarly, learners who are not eligible for funding at the start of their programme are very unlikely to become eligible for funding during the period of their learning programme.